 - No pens or markers in the reading room.
 Take notes ONLY with pencils and paper or electronics (i.e. laptops, tablets, or smartphones).

 - No backpacks, purses, coats, etc. are permitted in the reading room.
 Please remove laptops and tablets from their cases and sleeves before bringing them over to the table.
 All such bags must be stowed in the lockers or cubbies before patrons may examine materials or study in the reading room.

-- Rare books and archival materials are not available for circulation and must remain in the reading room at all times.
+- SC&UA collection materials are not available for circulation and must remain in the reading room at all times.
 Special permission from the University Archivist is required to move materials for any purpose.

 - All users must have clean, dry hands (no lotion or hand sanitizer) before handling rare books or other archival materials.
 Gloves are usually not necessary, but will be provided as necessary.